Build a custom credit card payments extension

 The refund is rejected using the refundSessionReject mutation.

-As part of the rejection, a reason why the refund was rejected must be included as part of RefundSessionRejectionReasonInput
+As part of the rejection, a reason why the refund was rejected must be included as part of RefundSessionRejectionReasonInput.

 Example GraphQL mutation: